StopTheDesert x FAB L’Style Vienna Gathering Calls for Global Action Against Desertification

 Diplomatic Support and Global Responsibility

-The evening carried strong diplomatic significance with the presence of H.E Ambassador Naimi Aziz, Permanent Representative of the United Republic of Tanzania in Vienna.
+The evening carried strong diplomatic significance with the presence of H.E Ambassador Naimi Aziz, Ambassador of the United Republic of Tanzania to Austria and Permanent Representative to the United Nations Organizations in Vienna.
 In her keynote address, the ambassador linked the event to several global initiatives recognized by the United Nations in 2026.

-H.E Ambassador Naimi Aziz, Permanent Representative of the United Republic of Tanzania in Vienna
+H.E Ambassador Naimi Aziz, Ambassador of the United Republic of Tanzania to Austria and Permanent Representative to the United Nations Organizations in Vienna

 “The United Nations has designated 2026 as the International Year of Volunteers for Sustainable Development,” she said.
 “It is also the International Year of Rangelands and Pastoralists and the International Year of the Woman Farmer.
 These themes remind us that restoring land requires volunteers, the knowledge of pastoralists, and the leadership of women farmers.”